-He is a 5-time recipient of the Best Reporter in Texas award from the Texas Associated Press Broadcasters, a 4-time Best Reporter recipient from the Headliners Foundation of Texas, has been honored with seven regional Edward R. Murrow Awards, and is a contributing photographer to WFAA's 2018 and 2019 wins as National Press Photographers Association Large Market Station of the Year.
+He is a 5-time recipient of the Best Reporter in Texas award from the Texas Associated Press Broadcasters, a 4-time Best Reporter recipient from the Headliners Foundation of Texas, has been honored with multiple regional Edward R. Murrow Awards, and is a contributing photographer to WFAA's 2018, 2019, and 2021 wins as National Press Photographers Association Large Market Station of the Year.

 1) Who are you?
 I am a Senior Reporter and Multi-Specialty Journalist at WFAA.
 The first title means I’ve been doing this for a long time.
 I suppose the second title means I do a lot more than just type fast, hold a microphone and occasionally stand in hurricanes like a human windsock.